 9. Connect Community Programs To Business ROI

 Communities are showing an ROI on average of over 2,000%, despite imperfect business practices.
-So imagine what’s possible when a company has well-developed online community building strategies and programs in place!
-The following infographic breaks down the opportunity available for organizations to realize transformational value from building online communities:
+So imagine what’s possible when a company has well-developed online community building strategies and programs in place.

 Are you investing in effective online community building programs that are tied to your business goals?
 If not, now is the time to do so.